loispuig/puppet-hostname/README.md

 ## Limitations

+Tested on Debian 8 using Puppet 3.7.
-Should work on any Debian based OS.
-(Debian, Ubuntu...)
+Should work on any Debian and Ubuntu based OS.
+Puppet >= 3.3 required.